craftWolf/IntelliJ_Toy_Plugin/README.md

   - Lines of Code
   - Cyclomatic complexity
   - Does it have JavaDoc comment
-  - Num of calls in the whole project
+  - Number of calls in the whole project
   - Does it override any other method
   - Name of the class with the method it overrides